gchure/phd/docs/src/chapter_02/section_05_results.md

 comparison of our parameters to those of earlier studies [@daber2009a;
-@daber2011a] because of uncertainties in both gene copy number and transcription factor copy numbers in these studies, as illustrated in Supplemental Chapter 7.
-We then predicted the fold-change for the remaining seventeen strains with no further fitting [see [@Fig:induction_predictions] (C - E)] together with the specific phenotypic properties described in and discussed in detail below [see [@Fig:induciton_predictions] (F - J)].
+@daber2011a] because of uncertainties in both gene copy number and transcription factor copy numbers in these studies, as illustrated in supplemental Chapter 6.
+We then predicted the fold-change for the remaining seventeen strains with no further fitting [see [@Fig:induction_predictions] (C - E)] together with the specific phenotypic properties described in and discussed in detail below [see [@Fig:induction_predictions] (F - J)].
 The shaded regions in [@Fig:induction_predictions] (C - E) denote the 95% credible regions.
-Factors determining the width of the credible regions are explored in Supplemental Chapter 7.
+Factors determining the width of the credible regions are explored in supplemental Chapter 6.

 We stress that the entire suite of predictions in is based upon the induction profile of a single strain.
 Our ability to make such a broad range of